Patient Information

 Thank you for selecting Eye Doctors of Lancaster for your eye health care needs.

-An ophthalmologist is an Eye Medical Doctor.
+An ophthalmologist is a Medical Doctor for the eyes.
 The doctor specializes in eye and vision care.
-An ophthalmologist differ from optometrists and opticians in their levels of training and in what they can diagnose and treat.
-As a medical doctor who has completed an undergraduate degree as well as at least eight years of additional medical training, an ophthalmologist is licensed to practice medicine and surgery.
+Ophthalmologists differ from optometrists and opticians in their levels of training and the types of treatment they can provide.
+As a medical doctor who has completed an undergraduate degree and at least eight years of additional medical training, an ophthalmologist is licensed to practice medicine and surgery.
 An ophthalmologist diagnoses and treats all eye diseases and performs eye surgery.

-An optometrist is a healthcare professional who provides primary eye care ranging from vision testing and correction to diagnosis and medical management of specific eye diseases.
+An optometrist is a healthcare professional who provides primary eye care ranging from vision testing and correction to diagnosis and medical management of eye diseases.
 An optometrist is not a medical doctor, but rather receives a doctor of optometry (OD) degree after completing four years of optometry school, preceded by three or more years of college.
-They are licensed to practice optometry, which primarily involves performing eye exams and vision tests, prescribing and dispensing corrective lenses, detecting certain eye abnormalities, and prescribing medications for specific eye diseases.
+They are licensed to practice optometry, which primarily involves performing eye exams and vision tests, prescribing and dispensing corrective lenses, diagnosing eye disease, and prescribing medications for specific eye diseases.

 Opticians are technicians trained to design, verify and fit eyeglass lenses and frames, contact lenses, and other devices to correct eyesight.
-They use prescriptions supplied by ophthalmologists or optometrists, but do not rest vision or write prescriptions for visual correction.
+They use prescriptions supplied by ophthalmologists and optometrists, but do not test vision or write prescriptions for visual correction.
 Opticians are not permitted to diagnose or treat eye diseases.

-When you arrive in our facility and after check in a trained ophthalmic tech will begin your examination.
+When you arrive in our facility after checking-in at our reception desk, a trained ophthalmic tech will begin your examination.
 They will review your medical history as well as your medications.
-They will begin the visual acuity part of your examination.
-They may place drops in your eyes as well as complete a refraction.
-If your eyes need to be dilated for your examination they will be placed at this point in the process.
-After the tech has completed this part of the examination they will escort you to a sub waiting room where a doctor will take over the examination.
-The doctor will be accompanied by an in room technician.
-The in room technician will assist the doctor in charting of your medical record as well as any further testing that may be ordered and following up with any work or school excuses that may be necessary.
-At the end of the exam the technician will escort you back to the front desk to make your follow up appointment.
-If your eyes have been dilated they will be dilated for several hours.
+They will measure the visual acuity in each eye.
+If you desire new glasses for any reason, please share this wish with the technician at the start of your appointment so that a refraction can be performed.
+The technician may place drops in your eyes, check your eye pressure, and possibly use additional drops to dilate your pupils if necessary to fully address your specific concerns and/or eye conditions.
+After the tech has completed this part of the examination, they will escort you to a waiting room, then a doctor will take over the examination.
+The doctor will be accompanied by an in-room technician.
+The in-room technician will assist the doctor to chart your medical record, perform any further testing necessary, and help educate you about treatment your doctor prescribes.
+At the end of the visit, the technician will escort you back to the reception desk to schedule a follow up appointment if necessary.
+If your eyes have been dilated, these effects commonly last 4-6 hours.
 You may feel more comfortable wearing dark glasses during this time.
-As you are checking out and scheduling a follow up appointment your copay or any other out of pocket expenses will be collected at this time.
-If you have had a refraction the cost of the refraction is $30.00 and will be collected at this time.
-For your convenience we take cash, checks, MasterCard, Visa, Discover and American Express.
+It is also best to have a trusted friend or family member take responsibility for driving/transportation after your appointment if your eyes have been dilated.
+As you check out and schedule a follow up appointment, your copay and any other out-of-pocket expenses will be collected.
+If you had a refraction, the $30 cost of the refraction will be collected at this time.
+For your convenience we accept cash, checks, MasterCard, Visa, Discover and American Express.

-We participate with most of the major medical and insurance plans in the area.
-We do not participate with the vision plans since the majority of our providers are medical doctors and diagnoses we see our patients for are medical diagnoses.
+We participate with most major medical insurance plans in the area.
+We do not participate with vision plans since our primary mission is to care for our patients' eye disease, and this care principally applies to medical insurance.

-We pride ourselves in being available to answer all your questions.
-Please don’t hesitate to ask any of our staff if something is unclear to you or your family members.
+We pride ourselves in the quality of our patient education, and we're happy to answer all questions about your care with us.
+Please don’t hesitate to ask any of our staff if something is unclear to you or your family.

-Again thank you for selecting Eye Doctors of Lancaster for your vision care where our focus is on you.
+Again thank you for selecting Eye Doctors of Lancaster to care for your eyes.
+Our focus is on you.

 Maps and Directions